iad-ABDUL-RAOUF/pfmag/README.md

 # WORK IN PROGRESS

 It compiles but I did not tried to execute it yet.
 Some features are also missing.
 In order to test it, I first need to create a dataset.
-You will aslo need it.
+You will also need it.

 DO NOT TRY TO EXECUTE yet.

 Stay tuned for future updates.

-Also I will provide the list of important files to look at for each part of the project.
-The main is in pfmag.c

-The simultaneous localisation and calibration part may be more difficult (but more interesting ?) than the resampling part.
-Choose your subject carefully...

 # Dependencies